MattLovesToCode/MattLovesToCode/README.md

 I am a Frontend developer

-* 🌍  I'm based in North America
+* 🌍  based in North America
-* 🧠  I'm learning Computer Science and IT.
+* 🧠  Currently learning Computer Science and IT.
-* 🤝  I'm open to collaborating on Projects
+* 🤝  Open to collaborating on Projects

 ### Languages & Tools